General Science emphasis, Associate of Science

 5

-Total Credit Hours:48-49
+Total Credit Hours:55

-Total Credit Hours: 92-93
+Total Credit Hours: 92

-Depending on the situation, only as a complete sequence and with C or better in all courses may be used to fulfill the organic chemistry requirement of many majors, other programs, or the chemistry minor at OSU.
-Each department or program makes the decision about how the transfer courses are counted toward their graduation requirements.”
+Depending on the situation, only as a complete sequence and with a C or better in all courses may be used to fulfill the organic chemistry requirement of many majors, other programs, or the chemistry minor at OSU.
+Each department or program makes the decision about how the transfer courses are counted toward their graduation requirement.